akhilv24/akhilv24/README.md

 - 👀 I’m interested in
 - 🌱 I’m currently learning AI, Machine learning and Web Development
 - 📫 How to reach me akhilv2402@gmail.com
-- ⚡ Fun fact: Not an Expert but I can!
+- ⚡ Fun fact: Not an Expert but Good at coding

 <!---
 akhilv24/akhilv24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.